 However, before starting on any major diet or exercise changes, it’s important to consult with your GP.

 How does the 16:8 diet work?

-Experts say that this restricted schedule gives our bodies the chance to process the nutrients stored in foods and burns away calories.
+Experts say that the 16.8 diet restricted schedule gives our bodies the chance to process the nutrients stored in foods and burns away calories.
 Plus, you won’t go hungry like you do on those two fasting days on the 5:2 either.

 Even the celebs are getting involved.
-Hugh Jackman reportedly used the 16:8 to get in shape for his Wolverine films (it’s even been named The Wolverine Diet!) and Jennifer Love Hewitt is also said to be a fan!
+Hugh Jackman reportedly used the 16:8 diet to get in shape for his Wolverine films (it’s even been named The Wolverine Diet!) and Jennifer Love Hewitt is also said to be a fan.